HaydenWebb/HaydenWebb.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I was accepted and have committed to Cornell University's [Robotics PhD](https://robotics.cornell.edu/graduate/) Program!
-I'll be starting my graduate program in the Fall of 2025 with an expected graduation date of May 2030.
+I'll be starting my graduate program in the Fall of 2025 with an expected graduation date of Spring 2030.

 ---